tulz-app/frontroute/README.md

         (maybeAuthor, maybeTitle) =>
           // no value from the pathPrefix, combined with Option[String] value from the first param directive and Option[String] from the second one
           // the internal value is a 2—tuple — (Option[String], Option[String])
-          // but here, when nesting, you can provide either a single—parameter function that accepts the tuple —
+          // but here, when nesting, you can provide either a single-parameter function that accepts the tuple —
           //   Function1[  Tuple2[Option[String], Option[String]], ?  ]
-          // or a 2—parameter function that accepts elements on the tuple —
+          // or a 2-parameter function that accepts elements on the tuple —
           //   Function2[  Option[String], Option[String], ?  ]
           // (this works with tuples of any size, see tuplez-apply) renderBookSearchPage(maybeAuthor, maybeTitle)